System Quick Facts

 |Passenger Trips||2015 47,807||2014 49,321||Decrease of (1,514)|

 |Average Daily Trips2||2015 183||2014 189||Decrease of (6)|

 |Scheduled Vehicle Service Hours||2015 10,269||2014 10,188||Increase of 81|

 2 Community Bus does not operate on weekends or holidays.

-* Customers who have used Wheel-Trans in the last year (as per Auditor General’s new definition).
+* Customers who have used Wheel-Trans at least once in 2015 (as per Auditor General’s new definition).

-Number of fully accessible T-1 subway cars (370) and Toronto Rocket (TR) subway cars (354).
+Number of fully accessible T-1 subway cars (370) and Toronto Rocket (TR) subway cars (426).
 Each T-1 car has 1 multi-purpose area; each TR car has 2 multi-purpose areas.
-T-1 trains run on all three subway lines: B-D, Y-U-S and Sheppard; TR trains run on the Y-U-S line only.
+T-1 trains run on Lines 2 and 4; TR trains run on Line 1 only.
 All Subway/RT cars can be boarded by people using wheelchairs, scooters or other mobility devices.

 Number of accessible subway stations, which are equipped with elevators that make travel easier for people using wheelchairs, scooters, walkers, other mobility devices or baby strollers.
 These stations are: